Public Interest Law Society

 - Distinguished Public Interest Award: The member of the Public Interest Law Society that best represents qualities of dedication to service and commitment to community will be honored with this award.
 The award will be granted based on the recipient's amount of hours worked in public interest law as well as the variety and scope of their work in public interest law while in law school.

 - Fellows of the Public Interest Law Society that have completed a minimum requirement of hours in a particular service field will be given distinctions in the Public Interest Law Society.

-Public Service Achievement Merit: The law school's dedication to service along with its award winning advocacy program have created opportunities for Faulkner Law students to intern in a variety of public service positions.
-Fellows that exceed twenty-five hours of public service work during their law school career are granted this distinction.
+Ellen Brooks Public Service Merit: The law school's dedication to service along with its award winning advocacy program have created opportunities for Faulkner Law students to intern in a variety of public service positions.
+Fellows that exceed thirty hours of public service work during their law school career are granted this distinction.

 - View a list of public interest opportunities that have been pre-approved for public interest hours.